 Our Recommendations for Extended Auto Warranty Coverage

 Omega Auto Care provides you with the basics, but ultimately our research team recommends better options.
-In our review of the best-extended warranty companies, Endurance, CARCHEX, and Protect My Car and came out on top.

 Use the tool to get a free quote from each of these providers below: